Responsible Oversight for a Sustainable Future

 - Conflicts of interest

-Our Board takes a comprehensive approach to oversight of ESG matters with accountabilities designated across all Board Committees.
-The Board is responsible for identifying and understanding our principal business risks, including sustainability risks, and overseeing management’s efforts in monitoring, managing and mitigating those risks.
+Our Board takes a comprehensive approach to oversight of risk.
+The full Board oversees key areas of risk that are broadly applicable across our business such as HSE performance, operational performance, cybersecurity, strategic planning, ESG performance, sustainablility, climate risk and energy transition.
+The Board has delegated additional risk oversight responsibilities to its independent committees, which report to the Board on a regular basis.
+The Board is responsible for identifying and understanding our principal business risks and overseeing management’s efforts in monitoring, managing and mitigating those risks.

-Although management has the day-to-day responsibility for identifying, assessing and managing our risk, the Board and its committees oversee those efforts.
+Management has the day-to-day responsibility for identifying, assessing and managing NuStar’s risk, and the Board and its committees oversee those efforts.
 The Board interfaces regularly with management and receives periodic reports that include updates on the following areas:

 Diversity and inclusion